Is She The One?

 Perfect love or absolute love is a term coined by psychology and Buddhist author John Welwood.
 Welwood describes it as “the perfect love we can know in our heart.”
 In other words, perfect love is like the sun, radiating and penetrating—always there, on fire.

 We are all capable of perfect love and when we experience it we feel like we are coming home.
-Perfect love is a bit more grounded and penetrating than romantic love.
+Perfect love is a bit more grounded and penetrating than romantic love, frightening even.
 Perfect love is who we are at our core.
+It can be quite scary.

-Perfect love wakes us up to what is possible in relationship with another person.
+Perfect love wakes us up to what is possible in a relationship with another person.
 This is what each of us longs for in every cell.
 We want this unconditioned love so badly we’d do anything for it.
-And when we experience it, we desperately attempt to hang on to the fleeting feeling.
+And when we experience it, we run or desperately attempt to hang on to it.

 But herein, is the trap.
 It is impossible for another human being to provide perfect love in an ongoing way.